Ragini MMS: Returns

 Ragini MMS: Returns is an Indian found footage erotic horror web series produced under ALTBalaji.
 The series is the third installment of Ragini MMS Franchise.

-The first season starred Karishma Sharma, Riya Sen and Siddharth Gupta.
+The first season starred Karishma Sharma, Riya Sen, Siddharth Gupta, and Nishant Singh Malkani.
 It premiered on ALTBalaji and ZEE5 on 19 October 2017.

-The second season stars Sunny Leone, Divya Agarwal, Varun Sood in the leading roles.
-The show released on 18 December 2019.
-It is directed by Suyash Vadhavkar, Shahriyar Afsan Ovro and produced by Ekta Kapoor and Shobha Kapoor.
+The second season stars Sunny Leone, Divya Agarwal, Varun Sood, Navdeep, and Navneet Kaur in the leading roles.
+This season was released on 18 December 2019.

+The series is directed by Suyash Vadhavkar and Shahriyar Afsan Ovro and produced by Ekta Kapoor and Shobha Kapoor.